mikeddecker/judge/documentation/domain/AI-Judge.Account.md

 ⚠ Notes & recommendations
 - Do not expose `passwordHash` or `salt` in API responses. `MapToDomain.map_account()` returns a domain object that omits these fields for JSON responses.
 - Consider moving sensitive audit fields (password resets, MFA attempts) into a separate audit table for compliance.

+# AccountTypes
+admin, user (individual), group
+In essense:
+- Groups can contain

 # Permissions (issued by Admin/subscription)
 ![[AI-Judge.AccountPermissions]]